-- Cover pork with 15 cups of water.
+- Slice the pork into 2-3 inch chunks.
+Transfer to large pot.
+Cover with 15 cups of water.
 Add 1 tablespoon of salt and whole head of garlic.
-Bring to a boil, then lower the heat and cook at a steady simmer for 4 hours, or until pork becomes tender.
+Bring to a boil, then lower the heat and cook at a steady simmer for 2 -3 hours, or until pork becomes tender.
 Skim the foam off from pork as it cooks.
 Flip pork over halfway through cooking time.

 - Place the corn husk in a large pot and cover with boiling water.
 Cover and let soak for a few hours.
 The longer the better.
 I soak mine for overnight, changing the water the next day.

-- Remove the stems and seeds from chile ancho, transfer to a pot and cover with water.
+- If the dried chiles are extra large(5-6 inches long), only use 10-12 peppers.
+Remove the stems and seeds from chile ancho, transfer to a pot and cover with water.
 Bring to a boil then reduce the heat and cook for another 10 to 12 minutes.
 Remove from heat and let cool for a few minutes.

 - Drain the peppers and transfer them to a blender.
-Add 3 cups of pork broth(from cooking pork), 1 tablespoon oregano, 1 tablespoon of garlic powder, 1/2 tablespoon cumin, 2 teaspoons salt, 2 teaspoons black pepper.
+Add 3 cups of pork broth(from cooking pork), 1 tablespoon oregano, 1 tablespoon of garlic powder, 1/2 tablespoon cumin, 1/2 teaspoon salt, 2 teaspoons black pepper.
 Blend in two batches if needed.
 Blend until smooth, set aside 1 cup to add into the masa dough.

-- Prepare the masa dough: Combine masa harina, baking powder and salt in large bowl, gradually add 4 cups warm pork broth.
+- Prepare the masa dough: Combine masa harina, baking powder and salt in large bowl, gradually add 4 cups room temperature pork broth.
 Add 1 cup of reserved chile ancho sauce.
 Using your hands, work into a soft dough.
-In another glass bowl, melt the manteca.
-Add the lard/manteca and remaining 1 cup of warm broth to the masa and work with hands for 7-10 minutes.
+In another glass bowl, melt the manteca just until it begins to melt.
+Add the lard/manteca and remaining 1 cup of broth to the masa and work with hands for 7-10 minutes.
 The masa should have a frosting like texture.
 If the masa seems too thick, add a little more broth.
 Always taste the masa for salt.
 Very important.
 Keep masa covered with a damp paper towel or plastic until ready to use.